amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 ---
 layout: post
-title: "Yelp, httr and a Romantic Trip Accross the United States, One Florist at a Time"
+title: "Yelp, httr and a Romantic Trip Across the United States, One Florist at a Time"
 category: Machine Learning
 tags: visualizing exploring
 year: 2015